 This is a common model that’s used when you already have a streamlined development process and want to extend your existing development team with a couple of our professionals.
 In this case, we fully integrate into your SDLC and implement the technical solution proposed by you.
 This gives you the flexibility to work out the requirements for your product.

 We also use this model for post-release support.
 In this case, the whole scope is unknown and will be formed on demand.

 Who manages the process?

-The goal of our app development model is to create a great product which is made possible by providing quality services for our clients.
+The goal of our app development models is to create a great product by providing quality services to our clients.
+Thanks to our SDLCs, we can provide visibility over development, predictable delivery, and highly organized processes.
+All these factors are essential parts of a high-quality technical solution.